-- a.
-Have a substantial adverse effect on a scenic vista? - b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - c.
+AESTHETICS ould the project: Potentially Significant Impact Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
+Have a substantial adverse effect on a scenic vista? \boxtimes b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c.
 In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and regulations governing scenic quality? - d.
+If the project is in an urbanized area, would the project conflict with applicable zoning and regulations governing scenic quality? d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?